We strive to ensure prices are affordable for all our treatments.

 Sometimes, this condition can produce heart problems in susceptible patients.

-This is why it is important to go in for periodic check-ups at your nearest Dentix clinic and correctly treat any symptoms related to periodontitis with the help of professionals.
+This is why it is important to go in for periodic check-ups at your nearest Dentix practice and correctly treat any symptoms related to periodontitis with the help of professionals.

 There are a number of symptoms that allow us to recognise this condition in any of its stages: